 Dance and gymnastics are different in many ways and this might help you decide which activity is best for your child.
 For starters, gymnastics uses springs and padded floors for protection while students do jumps and tumbles.
 There is also more equipment used in gymnastics.

-Dance classes rarely use extra equipment and students learn to create moves only using their bodies.
+Dance classes at a ballet studio rarely use extra equipment and students learn to create moves only using their bodies.
 Dance classes tend to take place on hard surface floors.

 Gymnastics focuses on teaching upper body strength while dancing focuses on strengthening the legs.